To become an award-winning photojournalist, you require two things: Your journalism skills and a high-quality camera.

 At times, things will happen within seconds, and you need a camera that can capture those moments extremely fast.

-Choose an easy-to-use camera so that you don’t miss out on critical moments that are essential in elevating your career.
+Choose an easy-to-use camera so you don’t miss out on critical moments essential in elevating your career.

 Size & Weight